openmod-tracker/amiris/docs/Classes/Modules/GenericDevice.md

 A `GenericDevice` can handle arbitrary time resolutions and time-variant technical parameters, see section [Input from file](#input-from-file)
 It is connected to a trader who markets the flexibility by applying an algorithm to schedule its operation.

-Besides "getter" methods for (current/maximum/minimum) energy content, (charging/discharging) efficiencies and the self discharge rate, `GenericDevice` provides the following methods:
+Besides "getter" methods for (current/maximum/minimum) energy content, (charging/discharging) efficiencies, the self discharge rate, specific variable costs, absolute costs for prolonging, and the current shift time, `GenericDevice` provides the following methods:

 * `transition`: Performs an actual transition from the current energy content at given time using a given external energy delta.
 It enforces energy and power limits.
 Returns actual external energy delta considering applied limits, i.e. positive values represent charging.
 * `internalToExternalEnergy`: Converts a given internal energy delta of a `GenericDevice` to an external energy delta by applying charging efficiency $\eta_\mathrm{c}$ or discharging efficiency $\eta_\mathrm{d}$.